 English is widely spoken but learning some Malay, the official language of the country, before you arrive will stand you in good stead.

 Jobs in Malaysia

-The economy in Malaysia has grown strongly over recent years, having transformed itself from a producer of raw materials to a vast, multi-industry and innovation-based economy.
+The Malaysian economy has grown strongly over recent years, having transformed itself from a producer of raw materials to a vast, multi-industry and innovation-based economy.

 However, there are restrictions in place concerning the number of foreign employees that Malaysian companies can employ, and organisations can only recruit international workers if there are no qualified Malaysians to fill the position.
 With many qualified nationals graduating each year, competition for jobs is fierce.

-More than half of the country's labour force is based in the tertiary sector, also known as the services sector.
-This is followed by industry, notably the lucrative oil, gas and biotechnology sectors also employ significant numbers of the Malaysian population.
+More than half of the country's labour force is based in the tertiary sector, also known as the services sector, while the lucrative oil, gas and biotechnology sectors also employ significant numbers of the Malaysian population.